 Welcome to the Safety Ministry.
 Our primary goal is ensuring the safety of everyone who attends NCCC’s weekend services and special events.
 Whether you are an individual or a family, our desire as the eyes and ears of safety for North Coast Calvary Chapel, is to provide you with a safe and uninterrupted experience of ministry, worship and teaching.

 Thank you for your interest in volunteering.
 Our desire is to help you find a place to serve that matches your gifting, experience and passion.
 Training will be provided as needed to give you a clear understanding of your responsibilities and purpose in your chosen area of service.
 Schedule a meeting with Director Hugh McMenamin (760-929-0029 x 171) for more information.
 We look forward to meeting you!

-The Safety Team is made up of capable, protective and friendly people who assist in making our campus a safe place to be on the weekends.
-They serve campus wide (not inside the service).
+The Safety Team made up of capable, protective and friendly people who assist in making our campus a safe place to be on the weekends.
+They serve at various posts around the campus (not inside at services).

-Dispatch Team members assist by communicating to church volunteers as they help others on campus “to be in the right place at the right time.”
-They can serve at special events as well as at church services.
+Dispatch Team members serve on the weekends and assist by communicating to other church volunteers on campus “to be in the right place at the right time.”
+This is a seated position that does not require standing to serve.